Gateway To Work Experience Bursary

 • Interviews

-• modest and reasonable accommodation: (not to cover usual rent costs) - up to £120 per day (e.g. university halls of residences in vacation periods, budget hotels, or similar)
+• modest and reasonable accommodation: up to £120 per day (e.g. university halls of residences in vacation periods, budget hotels, or similar)

-• travel: train travel, bus travel, ferry, tram, metro, and coaches, subject to individual circumstances and location.
-Please contact us in advance if you require an alternative method of transport.
+• travel: via bus, train, ferry, tram, metro, and coaches subject to individual circumstances and location.

-• formal work clothing (including shoes): up to £150 total (for opportunities where you will be required to work in an office where the dress code is smart or smart casual, i.e. in industries such as Investment Banking and Corporate Law where formal work wear is expected)
+• formal work clothing (including shoes): up to £150 total (for opportunities where formal wear is expected i.e. sectors such as Investment Banking and Corporate Law)

 What the Bursary will not fund